-At-the-market offering
+2016 At-the-Market Offering

-During the year ended December 31, 2017, the Company sold an aggregate of 1,486,474 shares of common stock using the at the market ("ATM"), resulting in net proceeds of \$9.1 million, net of expenses of approximately \$0.3 million of Cowen's commission.
+During the year ended December 31, 2017, the Company sold an aggregate of approximately 149,000 shares of common stock using the at the ATM, resulting in net proceeds of \$9.1 million, net of expenses of approximately \$0.3 million of Cowen's commission.
 With these sales, the Company sold all \$15 million of shares under the 2016 Sales Agreement, and the 2016 Sales Agreement was terminated.